-Regular grooming is an important part of responsible dog care, even if it may seem like your dog is taking care of those needs by himself.
-If you don’t have a routine set, start small.
-Attempt one task each time.
-Brush one day.
-Then bathe the next.
-And trim the nails on yet another day.
+Regular grooming is an essential part of responsible dog care.
+If you don’t have a routine, start small.
+Brush one day, bathe the next, and trim the nails.
 The shorter you can keep each session, the better.

-You may notice the bugs themselves or small black flecks.
+You may notice the bugs themselves or tiny black dots.

 Most short coats require weekly brushing, but longer coats may require daily attention.